HVAC Revenue Recovery: Stop Losing Jobs You Already Paid For

 You don't even know it happened.

-Research across the home services industry reveals a brutal truth: the average HVAC contractor takes 47 hours to follow up on a missed call or web inquiry.
+Research across the home-services industry reveals a brutal truth: the average contractor takes 47 hours to follow up on a missed call or web inquiry.
+That figure shows up consistently in audits of inbound-call programs across HVAC, plumbing, and electrical trades — including Service Direct's home-services lead-response analysis and Velocify's classic speed-to-lead study.

 Read that again.
 Forty-seven hours.
-That's almost two full business days before someone picks up the phone and calls that lead back.
+Almost two full business days before someone picks up the phone and calls that lead back.

-But here's what makes it devastating: 85% of callers who don't get an answer never call back.
+But here's what makes it devastating: 85% of callers who don't get an answer never call back (Hiya 2024 State of the Call; reinforced by Forbes coverage of home-services call data).
 They don't leave voicemails.
 They don't send emails.
 They simply move to the next search result and call someone else.

 And the kicker?
-78% of customers book with the first company that responds.
+78% of customers book with the first company that responds (HBR, 2011 — Oldroyd, McElheran & Elkington).
 Not the cheapest.
 Not the one with the best reviews.
 The first one that picks up the phone or calls them back.

 Speed wins.
 Every time.